bmacGTPM/orgthemes/README.md

 <!-- badges: end -->

-The package `themesn` contains a `ggplot` theme `theme_sn` for making uniformly formatted viz.
-Used by the SCORE network and elsewhere.
+The package `themesn` contains a `ggplot` theme `theme_sn` for creating data journalism-style data visualizations with color palettes and formatting similar to those used by BBC, NY Times, and ESPN.

 ## Installation